 - Compare cover features.
 Don’t just choose a policy based on its price; remember to look past the premium and carefully inspect the features each policy offers.
-Check what’s covered, what’s excluded from the cover, and what limits apply, as this will help determine which rideshare car insurance is the perfect fit for you and your vehicle.
+Check what’s covered, what’s excluded from the cover, and what limits apply, as this will help determine which commercial car insurance is the perfect fit for you and your rideshare vehicle.

 - Consider expert help.
 Having trouble finding a suitable policy?
-You might want to ask an experienced insurance broker to help you find a car insurance policy that covers rideshare driving and meets all your needs.
+You might want to ask an experienced insurance broker to help you find a commercial car insurance policy that covers rideshare driving and meets all your needs.

 Choosing car insurance can be a confusing task at the best of times.
 With many different types of cover available, and a long list of insurers to choose from, finding a policy that’s both affordable and suitable for your needs can be a challenge.
 Throw in the extra complication of choosing a policy that covers ridesharing and the prospect of selecting one becomes even more daunting.